 I have had the vision of a white workout top with powernet inserts floating around in my head for a while.
 I just hadn’t gotten around to sewing one up.
-Enter the GreenStyle Jillian Tank (on sale for 15% off as a May 2019 “Pattern of the Month”). 🙂 The pattern is loaded with options: a bandeau top; an inner tank, with or without a built in sports bra; and an outer tank that can be made with knit or woven fabric.
+Enter the GreenStyle Jillian Tank.
+The pattern is loaded with options: a bandeau top; an inner tank, with or without a built in sports bra; and an outer tank that can be made with knit or woven fabric.
 I chose to make the inner tank with a built in sports bra.

 I used white Supplex and white Powernet from Phee Fabrics to make my Jillian Tank.
 I like the simple design of the Jillian inner tank, because it gives the powernet inserts the opportunity to stand out.
 Adding inserts is really easy, it’s basically a simple color blocking technique.
 I cut two right angle triangles out of my powernet, being sure to cut them straight on the grain, with the greatest stretch going side to side.
 The sides of the L part of the triangles were 7″ long.
 I laid the triangles on the bottom corner of the tank front, and trimmed off the excess powernet to match the shape of the corners.